dfaria5/faria-ps-csc-script/README.md

 Here's what the current script available will do.
 ### Current Version
 - Uninstall bloat windows apps. (with the exception of Microsoft Store and Xbox App)
-- Sets ultimate performance power plan.
 - Disables Microsoft telemetry and optimises Windows services.
 - Other custom set Windows preferences.
-(Start Menu, Classic Desktop Icons, File Explorer, Taskbar)
+(Start Menu, Desktop, File Explorer, Taskbar, Power Plan)
 - Installs essential apps.
   - 7zip
   - Java